 On this page, you will find 39 original train coloring pages that are all free to download and print!
-These printables are great for youngsters of all ages that interested in trains that want something creative to do.
-Also, these sheets make great for a fun and educational activity in the classroom!
+These printables are great for youngsters of all ages who are interested in trains and want something creative to do.
+Also, these sheets are great for a fun and educational activity in the classroom!

 For this series, I illustrated a wide variety of trains, including steam trains, Japanese bullet trains, passenger trains, freight trains, The Hogwarts Express from Harry Potter (how could I not!), Christmas-themed trains, Thomas The Train, plus many others!

 While these printables make for a fun and relaxing rainy afternoon, they can also double as birthday party decorations, cutouts for a train set, DIY greeting cards, DIY bookmarks, scrapbooking cutouts, banners, book covers, plus tons of other creative uses!

 All these PDF coloring pages are on standard US letter size, but they also fit perfectly onto A4 paper sizes!
 Enjoy!

 10 Craft Ideas To Do With Train Coloring Pages

 Here are 10 creative, fun, and crafty activities that you can do with your completed pictures!

 Your youngster can make terrific ornaments with their finished train coloring pages.

 Use a page that features a train with several boxcars.
 You can also use several trains to make the ornament longer.

 Cut the trains out and fold the cutouts into squares, accordion style.
 Attach an elastic string to each end.